Taxes on Vacation Prizes: How Much That "Free" Trip Will Cost You

-A free vacation sounds like a dream come true, right?
-And in most cases, they are.
-Vacation sweepstakes give you the chance to have unique experiences not open to the general public, go on custom-tailored trips, or win travel vouchers or cash to put together a trip you've been dying to take.
-However, you should be aware that while the trip itself may be covered, there are still costs to winning.
+Winning a free vacation sounds like a dream come true.
+Vacation sweepstakes give you the chance to win free trips to luxurious destinations, have unique experiences, or gather cash and vouchers to put together the trip of your dreams.
+However, before you start entering every vacation giveaway in sight, you should be aware that while the trip may be free, there are still costs to winning.
+Most "free" vacations come with taxes and fees you need to pay.

-Vacations and All Sweepstakes Prizes Must Be Declared on U.S. Taxes
+All Sweepstakes Prizes Must Be Declared on US Taxes

-On top of the taxes due on all sweepstakes prizes in the United States, you may be responsible for additional taxes on vacation prizes.
+On top of the taxes due on sweepstakes prizes in the United States, there are also some taxes specific to vacation prizes.
+These include:

 - Port taxes on cruises.